Kong/docs.konghq.com/app/konnect/dev-portal/administrators/manage-devs.md

 - [Reject a developer request](#reject-dev-reg) for access.
 - [Delete a developer request](#delete-dev-reg) for access.

-If there are no pending requests, the No Developers Requests message is displayed.
+If there are no pending requests, the `No Developer Requests` message is displayed.

 ### Approve a developer's access request {#approve-dev-reg}